Georgia Shorty Jack Russell Beginnings

 Thank you for having Georgia Jack Russell Shorties on your mind.
 We update our website based on the availability of puppies but you can take a look at our puppy parents and upcoming and planned litters.
-Sometimes life gets busy on the farm and I actually have puppies or adult dogs that are not listed on the website or upcomming litters not listed.
-It's always best to call me and check.
-I'm a little Old fashioned and still rather get a phone call 912-278-0758.
+Sometimes life gets busy on the farm and I actually have puppies or adult dogs that are not listed on the website or upcoming litters not listed.
+Don't hesitate to give us a call for the latest info!

 Georgia Jack Russell Shorties is located near Baxley in the south east of Georgia.
 We are 2 hours North of Jacksonville, Florida and less than 2 hours south west of Savannah, Georgia.
 We are within driving distance from FL, AL, SC, NC and TN.
 We are licensed, inspected, regulated and approved by the Georgia Department of Agriculture.